Kings & Things: Reception

 In the October 1986 edition of White Dwarf (Issue 82), Robert Neville was enthusiastic about the game, saying "It's all rather wonderful."
 Neville admired the high production values, which he called "very flash", and found the rules very straightforward as well as amusing.
 He concluded that it was "one hell of a great game — fun, easy to pick up and play, but tremendously entertaining no matter how many times you play it."

 In the December 1986 edition of Adventurer, Martyn Tetlow thought the rulebook, although lengthy, was "quite straight forward and very entertainingly written."
 Tetlow did think that random chance was an important factor, commenting "there is plenty of scope for the strategist but luck plays a big role and can knock your plans for six."
 Tetlow's only complaint was the endgame, which he found laborious, saying, "I found the game a lot of fun up until the closing stages, for if there are two or more citadels on the board, the necessary conflicts can be very time consuming and become rather a grind, which is a shame."

+J. Michael Caparula reviewed Kings & Things*: A Fantasy Boardgame with Everything for Different Worlds magazine and stated that "What we have in the end is a great team effort, inspired fancy that has been developed into a tightly-woven game system.
+Kings & Things* remains one of the best board-game values in the past several years."